-- Unpack Your Modem Router on page 10 - Attach the Antennas on page 10 - Top Panel with LEDs on page 11 - Back Panel With Ports, Buttons, Connectors, and a Switch on page 14 - Side Panels With USB Ports on page 16 - Bottom Panel Product Label on page 16 - 1.
-Maximum WiFi signal rate derived from IEEE standard 802.11 specifications.
-Actual data throughput and WiFi coverage will vary.
-Network conditions and environmental factors, including volume of network traffic, building materials and construction, and network overhead, lower actual data throughput rate and WiFi coverage.
-NETGEAR makes no express or implied representations or warranties about this product's compatibility with any future standards.
-802.11ac 1300 Mbps is approximately 3x faster than 802.11n 450 Mbps. - 2.
-The 2.4 GHz performance mode requires 256 QAM support on the WiFi client. - 3.
-Up to 1300 Mbps WiFi speeds can be achieved when you are connecting to other 802.11ac 1300 Mbps devices. - Note For more information about the topics that are covered in this manual, visit the support website at support.netgear.com. - Note Firmware updates with new features and bug fixes are made available from time to time at downloadcenter.netgear.com.
+- Unpack Your Modem Router on page 10

+- Attach the Antennas on page 10

+- Top Panel with LEDs on page 11

+- Back Panel With Ports, Buttons, Connectors, and a Switch on page 14

+- Side Panels With USB Ports on page 16

+- Label on page 16

+Note For more information about the topics that are covered in this manual, visit the support website at support.netgear.com.

+Note Firmware updates with new features and bug fixes are made available from time to time at downloadcenter.netgear.com.
 You can check for and download new firmware manually.
 If the features or behavior of your product does not match what is described in this guide, you might need to update your firmware.

-Note In this manual, the terms wireless and WiFi are interchangeable.